 Once the preliminary scope of the EIS has been determined, the assessor can proceed to gather information from available background sources and/or original field studies, confirm the scope of the EIS with the City, conduct the impact assessment and report on the study findings.
-While the basic components of an EIS report are identified in Section 4.7.8 of the Official Plan, the contents of the report will differ, depending on the outcome of the scoping exercise.
+While the basic components of an EIS report are identified in these guidelines, the contents of the report will differ, depending on the outcome of the scoping exercise.
 For more information on the required contents of an EIS report, refer to Section 3 below.

-For a Scoped EIS, the amount of information required is significantly less than the requirements for a Detailed EIS.
-This is because of the reduced risk of impacts associated with the types of development for which a Scoped EIS is deemed sufficient.
-If it is determined during pre-consultation that a Scoped EIS is required, applicants or their consultants must complete and submit the Scoped EIS Form found in Appendix 1.
+For a Minor EIS, the amount of information required is significantly less than the requirements for a Detailed EIS.
+If it is determined during pre-consultation that a Minor EIS is required, applicants or their consultants must complete and submit the Minor EIS Form found in Appendix 1.
 Depending upon site conditions, City staff may waive the requirement to complete certain sections of this form.

 A Detailed EIS requires a more comprehensive report, containing all of the elements described in these EIS Guidelines.
-A Detailed EIS must include a review of any land use planning documents, such as subwatershed studies, secondary plans or Environmental Management Plans, for information, policies or guidelines that may be applicable to the development application.
+A Detailed EIS must include a review of any land use planning documents, such as subwatershed studies, secondary plans or environmental management plans, for policies or guidelines that may be applicable to the development application.
+It must also consider the impacts of climate change using data from the Climate Projections for the National Capital Region report (Climate Resiliency | City of Ottawa), as well as relevant climate risk assessments and adaptation strategies.
 The EIS report and the development application will be assessed against any such planning documents.

 Specifications for field investigations are provided in Section 3.
-In general, however, applicants and their consultants should be aware that at least one site visit is required for every EIS, regardless of the scope.
+At least one site visit is required for every EIS, regardless of the scope.
 An EIS prepared without direct, personal observations of the site will be considered incomplete.
-Site visit(s) will occur during the growing season rather than in winter, when snow cover and normal seasonal dormancy severely limit potential observations.
-Multiple site visits may be required to provide an adequate understanding of the existing conditions at the site; in these cases, winter site visits may be acceptable for the purpose of investigating seasonal wildlife habitat (e.g., deer yards) or locating heronries and raptor nests, which are more easily seen when the trees are bare of leaves.
+That site visit will occur during the growing season rather than in winter, when snow cover and normal seasonal dormancy severely limit potential observations.
+In cases where multiple site visits are required to provide an adequate understanding of the existing conditions, winter visits may be included as part of a multi-season field program.
+Winter site visits are useful for tracking surveys, investigating seasonal wildlife habitat (e.g., deer yards) or locating heronries and raptor nests, which are more easily seen when the trees are bare of leaves.

 The initial site visit for the EIS should occur prior to any clearing of natural vegetation or intrusive site investigations (e.g., installation of test wells or boreholes).
-If, during this initial site visit, any potential areas of constraint are identified where intrusive surveys could result in negative impacts on significant natural features or ecological functions, recommendations to avoid or minimise these impacts will be required.
-In the area regulated by the City's Urban Tree Conservation By-law, this can be accomplished through the preparation of a preliminary Tree Conservation Report, which is required to support early servicing or other pre-application on-site work.
+If any potential areas of constraint are identified where intrusive surveys could result in negative impacts on significant natural features or ecological functions, recommendations to avoid or minimize these impacts will be required.
+In urban areas regulated by the City's Tree Protection By-law, this can be accomplished through the preparation of a preliminary tree conservation report, which is required to support early servicing or other pre-application on-site work.
 In the rural area, the use of a similar preliminary report is strongly encouraged, to reduce the potential environmental impacts.